Gist, Plaxo and Xobni all aim to cut through the social media cloud and pull together a comprehensive digital address book.

 Gist is free at the time of writing.

-Plaxo does a reasonable job of syncing to contact management applications.
+Plaxo does a reasonable job of synching to contact management applications.
 It can also pull in some of your social networking messages.

 Of the three tools looked at here, I recommend Gist as a way to cut through the noise.
 But for now, Outlook remains the smartest contact manager.